 SOA Serial Number

-Another consideration when working with ADIDNS zones is the potential presence integrated DNS servers on the network.
+Another consideration when working with ADIDNS zones is the potential presence of integrated DNS servers on the network.
 If a server is hosting a secondary zone, the serial number is used to determine if a change has occurred.
 Luckily, this number can be incremented when adding a DNS node through LDAP.
 The incremented serial number needs to be included in the node’s dnsRecord array to ensure that the record is copied to the server hosting the secondary zone.
 The zone’s SOA serial number will be the highest serial number listed in any node’s dnsRecord attribute.
 Care should be taken to only increment the SOA serial number by one so that a zone’s serial number isn’t unnecessarily increased by a large amount.
 I have created a PowerShell function called New-SOASerialNumberArray that simplifies the process.

 PS C:\Users\kevin\Desktop\Powermad> New-SOASerialNumberArray 62 0 0 0